South Side aldermen organize first-ever Englewood Summit

 “We are coming together in unity and that’s the common theme,” 16th Ward Alderman Stephanie Coleman said.

-The inaugural Englewood Summit was hosted by five council members whose districts encompass all or parts of the southside Chicago neighborhood.
+The inaugural Englewood Summit was held at Kennedy King College and hosted by five council members whose districts encompass all or parts of the southside Chicago neighborhood.

 In recent years corporations such as AT&T, Chipotle, Starbucks and others have made investments in the area to help spur economic development and create economic opportunities that have been lacking in the area for decades.